ClockChainXD/marketplace/README.md

 I ran the node from rell web ide.
 To use the rell code, you should run a node, for example  at https://try.chromia.dev/ by importing the market3.zip to there or run it on eclipse and then paste the blockchain RID and url to .env file.

 # Start React App
+1 -> clone this repository or launch vs code on github web 2 -> change .env file for the current running node with the respected rell code.

-yarn start or npm start
+3 -> yarn start or npm start

 # Login